 (4) A contribution determined in accordance with section 99 may be sought for the costs of the materials, services or facilities referred to in subsection (3).

-99. Charges and contributions for the provision of certain materials, services and facilities
+99. Charges etc. for materials, services and facilities, determining etc.

 (1) Subject to subsection (2), regulations may be made providing for charges or contributions that may be made for —